 - This is for informational purposes only.
 Any supplement regimen must be individualized to minimize side effects and interactions with any medications you may be taking.
 Please check with your physician before starting any supplement protocol for you and your child.

-- I only recommend brands and supplements that I use and trust for my family and patients.
+- I only recommend supplements that I use and trust for my family and patients.
 There are many high-quality supplement manufacturers that may have similar products available, but I can only speak to those that I know personally.

 - I have not been paid by any supplement manufacturer to endorse their products.